rizac/eGSIM/README.md

 [mandatory](https://stackoverflow.com/questions/63277123/what-is-use-feature-2020-resolver-error-message-with-jupyter-installation-on)
 with `pip`) to upgrade all dependencies instead of single packages in order to avoid conflicts.

-Consequently, **follow the procedure below also in case of GitHub single packages security issues or dependencies alert**.
+Consequently, we recommend to follow this procedure also in case of a GitHub security issue (or dependency alert) on a single package.

 To upgrade all dependencies, we just need to `pull` the newest version of `smtk` and relaunch an installation from there (this will fetch